On properties of the space of quantum states and their application to construction of entanglement monotones: Appendix

-Since any affine function is convex and concave simultaneously proposition A\nobreakdash- 2 and the arguments from the proof of lemma \ref{upper-s-c} imply the following result. \textbf{Corollary A.} \textit{Let $f$ be an affine lower semicontinuous function on closed bounded convex subset $\mathcal{A}$ of a separable Banach space.
-Then for arbitrary Borel probability measure $\mu$ on the set $\mathcal{A}$ the following equality holds}
+\begin{corol} Let $f$ be an affine lower semicontinuous function on a closed bounded convex subset $\mathcal{A}$ of a separable Banach space.
+Then for arbitrary Borel probability measure $\mu$ on the set $\mathcal{A}$ the following equality holds

-The simplest example of a Borel affine function for which (\ref{affine}) does not hold for some measures is the function on the simplex of all probability distributions with countable number of outcomes taking the value $0$ on the convex set of distributions with finite nonzero elements and the value $+\infty$ on its complement.